-The first meal of the day is eaten after the midnight church service of the Resurrection, to break the 40-day fast that has led up to this most joyous of celebrations (see the menu for the midnight meal).
+The first meal of the day is eaten after the midnight church service of the Resurrection, to break the 40-day fast that has led up to this most joyous of celebrations.
 After a too-brief night's sleep, the day beings in earnest!

 Here on the Greek island of Crete, kalitsounia (sweet cheese pastries) are an Easter tradition.